Electroversity/Electroverse/README.md

 ### What all is left?

 - [ ] Site creation
-- [ ] 3 programs left to achieve 100
+- [ ] 1 program left to achieve 100
 - [ ] Documentation in terms of readme file to be made